Burnett01/sys-api/README.md

 })
 ```

-If you want to change more settings of the BodyParser, simply pass an settings-object:
+If you want to change more settings, simply pass an object:

 ```coffeescript
 api.bodyParser({